Eschatologue/CM_wiki/docs/gameplay/homebrew/fishing.md

 Antares' natural rivers and waters, now severely tainted by the Warp, saw most of its fish population undergo mutations, giving them grotesque features akin to the aberrations roaming the land.
 While many former fishermen and anglers turned to fish farming to preserve the dwindling population of untainted fish, a few individuals remained steadfast in their love for the excitement and adrenaline that only fishing could provide.

 ## Fishing Equipment

 *A great fisherman is not just lucky, but also prepared.*
 { .quote }

 To start fishing, you need the [Fishing Supplies] tool.
 This is a box equipped with compartments for baits, tackles, an external compartment for your fishing rod, and other essential items for fishing, regardless of its appearance.
-It contains the aforementioned items, all of which are necessary to begin fishing.
+It contains all the necessary items to begin fishing.

+For inventory management purposes, as long as you have [Fishing Supplies], all your bait, tackles, and fishing rods occupy the same inventory slot as the [Fishing Supplies].
+Think of it like a quiver, but for fishing gear instead of arrows.

 These items are discussed in the following sections:

 ### Baits